-When the City of Cincinnati plants trees, specifications call for 11⁄2- to 2-inch caliper and balled and burlapped stock.
+When the City of Cincinnati plants trees, specifications call for 11/2- to 2-inch caliper and balled and burlapped stock.
 Planting contracts also require that if the tree leans after planting, the contractor must return and add stakes.
 Of the last 4,000 trees planted, it was necessary to enforce this requirement only 20 times.

-Stakes are expensive, not only to purchase, but in terms of labor to install and remove.
-As with tree grates, the tendency is to ignore the stakes after installation, a condition that can lead to girdling of the tree as it grows.
+a condition that can lead to girdling of the tree as it grows.
 Improperly installed stakes also reduce the natural sway of the trunk necessary for good taper and strong wood, and retard root development.
 Again, the money would probably be better invested in more trees.